PurpurMC/Purpur/docs/source/configuration.rst

 .. warning::
     Configuration values change frequently at times.
 It is possible for the information here to be incomplete.
-If you cannot find what you're looking for or think something may be wrong, :doc:`../about/contact`
+If you cannot find what you're looking for or think something may be wrong, :doc:`contact`

 Global Settings
 ===============